yearico

 Report on Other Legal and Regulatory Requirements

-16. As required by Section 197(16) of the Act based on our audit, we report that the Company has paid remuneration to its directors during the year in accordance with the provisions of and Limits Laid down under Section 197 read with ScheduLe V to the Act.
+15. As required by Section 197(16) of the Act based on our audit, we report that the Company has paid remuneration to its directors during the year in accordance with the provisions of and limits laid down under Section 197 read with Schedule V to the Act.

-17. As required by the Companies (Auditor's Report) Order, 2020 ('the Order') issued by the CentraL Government of India in terms of Section 143(11) of the Act we give in the Annexure I a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent appLicabLe.
+16. As required by the Companies (Auditor's Report) Order, 2020 ('the Order') issued by the Central Government of India in terms of Section 143(11) of the Act we give in the Annexure I a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.

-18. Further to our comments in Annexure I, as required by Section 143(3) of the Act based on our audit, we report, to the extent appLicabLe, that:
+17. Further to our comments in Annexure I, as required by Section 143(3) of the Act based on our audit, we report, to the extent applicable, that:

-b.
-I n our opinion, proper books of account as required by Law have been kept by the Company so far as it appears from our examination of those books, except for the matters stated in paragraph 18(h)(vi) beLow on reporting in reLation to audit traiL as required under RuLe 11(g) of the Companies (Audit and Auditors) RuLes, 2014 (as amended);
+b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, except for the possible effects of matters stated in paragraph 17(h)(vi) below on reporting in relation to audit trail as required under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (as amended);

-e.
-On the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disquaLified as on 31st March, 2025 from being appointed as a director in terms of Section 164(2) of the Act;
+e) On the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2026 from being appointed as a director in terms of Section 164(2) of the Act;

-11 of the Companies (Audit and Auditors) RuLes, 2014 (as amended), in our opinion and to the best of our information and according to the expLanations given to us:
+h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014 (as amended), in our opinion and to the best of our information and according to the explanations given to us:

 i.
-The Company, as detaiLed in Notes 9, 21 and 24 to the standaLone financiaL statements, has discLosed the impact of pending Litigations on its financiaL position as at 31st March, 2025;
+The Company, as detailed in Notes 9, 21 and 24 to the standalone financial statements, has disclosed the impact of pending litigations on its financial position as at 31 March 2026;

 iii.
-There has been no deLay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company during the year ended 31st March, 2025;
+There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company during the year ended 31 March 2026;

 iv. a.
 The management has represented

-that, to the best of its knowLedge and beLief, as discLosed in Note 50 to the standaLone financiaL statements, no funds have been advanced or Loaned or invested (either from borrowed funds or securities premium or any other sources or kind of funds) by the Company to or in any person(s) or entity(ies), incLuding foreign entities ('the intermediaries'), with the understanding, whether recorded in writing or otherwise, that the intermediary shaLL, whether, directLy or indirectLy Lend or invest in other persons or entities identified in any manner whatsoever by or on behaLf of the Company ('the ULtimate Beneficiaries') or provide any guarantee, security or the Like on behaLf the ULtimate Beneficiaries;
+that, to the best of its knowledge and belief, as disclosed in Note 50 to the standalone financial statements, no funds have been advanced or loaned or invested (either from borrowed funds or securities premium or any other sources or kind of funds) by the Company to or in any person(s) or entity(ies), including foreign entities ('the intermediaries'), with the understanding, whether recorded in writing or otherwise, that the intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ('the Ultimate Beneficiaries') or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

 v.
-The finaL dividend paid by the Company during the year ended 31st March, 2025 in respect of such dividend decLared for the previous year is in accordance with Section 123 of the Act to the extent it appLies to payment of dividend.
+The final dividend paid by the Company during the year ended 31 March 2025 in respect of such dividend declared for the previous year is in accordance with Section 123 of the Act to the extent it applies to payment of dividend.

-The interim dividend decLared and paid by the Company during the year ended 31st March, 2025 and untiL the date of this audit report is in compLiance with Section 123 of the Act.
+Further, the interim dividend declared and paid by the Company during the year ended 31 March 2026 and until the date of this audit report is in compliance with Section 123 of the Act.

-As stated in Note 36 to the accompanying standaLone financiaL statements, the Board of Directors of the Company have proposed finaL dividend for the year ended 31st March, 2025 which is subject to the approvaL of the members at the ensuing AnnuaL GeneraL Meeting.
-The dividend decLared is in accordance with Section 123 of the Act to the extent it appLies to decLaration of dividend.
+As stated in Note 36 to the accompanying standalone financial statements, the Board of Directors of the Company have proposed a final dividend for the year ended 31 March 2026 which is subject to the approval of the members at the ensuing Annual General Meeting.
+The dividend declared is in accordance with Section 123 of the Act, to the extent it applies to declaration of dividend.

-The daiLy back-up of audit traiL (edit Log) in respect of its accounting software for maintenance of aLL accounting records, an accounting software for maintaining purchase orders and the accounting software for journaL entries has been maintained on the servers physicaLLy Located in India as mentioned in Note 51 to the financiaL statements.
+Furthermore, the daily back-up of audit trail (edit log) in respect of its primary accounting software, an accounting software for maintaining purchase orders and the accounting software for journal entries have been maintained on the servers physically located in India as mentioned in Note 51 to the standalone financial statements.

 For Walker Chandiok & Co LLP